Skip to main content

 Inventory3 items

-• Identify all AI systems used in consequential decisions
+• Identify the AI systems you use, especially in higher-impact contexts

 Include internal, third-party, and vendor-provided AI tools